Trapping predators and pests, and monitoring the environment to see the effects of predator control, is vital for kiwi conservation.

 Biodiversity Inventory and Monitoring Toolbox

 The Biodiversity Inventory and Monitoring Toolbox describes a selection of standardised methods for sampling populations of species.
-A link to this toolbox can be found here.

 Tracking tunnel monitoring guidelines

 The DOC tracking tunnel guide describes how to use tracking tunnels to monitor rodents and mustelids.